Quantum-limited discrimination of laser light and thermal light: Discussion

 \section{Discussion}

 In this work, we considered the problem of discriminating the coherent state $|\alpha\rangle$ and the thermal state $\rho_{\rm{th}}$ of a given optical mode, of a given mean photon number ${\bar n}_{\rm S}$ per mode.
 We evaluated the Helstrom (quantum) limit of minimum probability of error achievable with any physically-permissible receiver design.
-Further, we proposed a receiver for this task inspired by a generalization of Kennedy's receiver for discriminating two coherent states.
-Our generalized Kennedy (GK) receiver applies a coherent amplitude displacement of $-(\alpha + \beta)$ to the quantum state of the received mode prior to detecting it using photon number resolving (PNR) detection.
+Further, we proposed the use of the generalized Kennedy (GK) receiver for this discrimination problem, where previously it had been reserved for discrimination problems involving only pure coherent states.
+The GK receiver applies a coherent amplitude displacement of $-(\alpha + \beta)$ to the quantum state of the received mode prior to detecting it using photon number resolving (PNR) detection.
 Instead of `nulling' the coherent state hypothesis (displacing it to vacuum) as the original Kennedy receiver did, the GK receiver over-displaces it to the coherent state $|-\beta\rangle$, if the coherent state $|\alpha\rangle$ was received.
 If the received mode was excited in the (zero-mean) thermal state, the GK receiver displaces it to a thermal state of mean $-(\alpha + \beta)$.
-If one were to detect the optical mode directly (without applying the displacement) using PNR detection, the coherent state would produce a random number of clicks that follows a Poisson distribution of mean ${\bar n}_{\rm S} = |\alpha|^2$, whereas the thermal state would produce a number clicks following a Bose-Einstein (geometric) distribution of mean ${\bar n}_{\rm S}$.
+If one were to detect the optical mode directly (without applying the displacement) using PNR detection, the coherent state would produce a random number of clicks that follows a Poisson distribution of mean ${\bar n}_{\rm S} = |\alpha|^2$, whereas the thermal state would produce a number of clicks following a Bose-Einstein (geometric) distribution of mean ${\bar n}_{\rm S}$.
 For the GK receiver, which does PNR detection {\em after} the displacement is applied, the coherent state hypothesis produces clicks with a Poisson distribution of mean $|\beta|^2$, whereas the thermal state hypothesis produces a number of clicks that follows a Laguerre distribution.
 We showed that the GK receiver outperforms ideal direct (PNR) detection, and approaches the Helstrom limit very closely.
 The GK receiver is asymptotically optimal as ${\bar n}_{\rm S} \to \infty$, yet, its error probability is within $2.4\%$ of the Helstrom limit for all ${\bar n}_{\rm S}$.